vaddir/MySkills/README.md

-Mindmap : links to apache spark concepts
+Mindmap : links to spark and DB Notes.